slaughtr/discussion-board/README.md

 * `cd discussion-board`
 * `npm install`
 * `bower install`
+#### if the app won't serve or looks super weird:
 * `ember install emberfire`
 * `ember install ember-paper`
+* NOTE: to install ember-paper, you must first move/rename app/styles/app.scss, otherwise ember-paper installation will hang with no error message.
+After installation, just move that .scss sweetness back/rename it.
 * To prepopulate your database with a few questions, upload the datas.json file to firebase via the console.

 ## Running / Development

 * You will first need to create a Firebase app at the Firebase link above.
-You will use information from that app in the .env file as detailed below.
+You will use information from that app (click on 'Add Firebase to your web app') in the .env file as detailed below.
 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).